 if root decay is left untreated, you may develop a serious oral infection or notice the following signs and symptoms:

 If the lesion hasn’t progressed too deep, your dentist may recommend remineralization.
-This treatment involves the use of fluoride mouthwash and toothpaste.
-Fluoride is essential for caries prevention because it holds onto calcium and phosphate in your mouth, which encourages remineralization.
+This treatment involves the use of fluoride mouth rinse and toothpaste.
+Fluoride is essential for cavity prevention because it holds onto the calcium and phosphate in your mouth, which encourages remineralization.